-Tall fescue is one of the most popular types of grass in the US, and for good reason.
-This perennial cool-season grass is highly adaptable and can grow in a wide range of soil.
-Tall fescue grows slowly and is relatively low maintenance.
+Tall fescue is a perennial cool-season grass that is the best choice for sandy yards in the Northern parts of the US.
+Tall fescue is a highly adaptable grass and can grow in a wide range of soil.
+This grass grows slowly and is relatively low maintenance.
 Tall fescue grows well in sunlight and shade and has its prime growing season during the spring and fall.

 Tall fescue also has a deep root structure so it is resistant to drought and can retain water.
 Red and hard fescue are the best types of fescue grass for sandy soil and can quickly fill an empty or patchy lawn.
 Most fescue grass requires a pH between 5.5-8.0, so it will grow in a wide variety of soil conditions.

-Bermuda grass is another warm-season grass that can grow well in sandy soil.
+Bermuda grass is another warm-season grass that is a very good choice for sandy soil.
 Bermuda grass requires well-drained soil with less water content so it is uniquely suited for growing in sandy soil.
 Compared to many other warm-season kinds of grass, Bermuda grass grows very quickly.
 It takes a bit to establish but quickly spreads to form a dense turf.

 However, Bermuda grass requires a lot of sunlight to grow.
 It will suffer if placed in shady areas that do not get a lot of direct sunlight.
 It is drought-resistant and will go dormant during the winter before springing back to life in the spring and summer.
 Two popular varieties of Bermuda grass are Riviera Bermuda and Yukon Bermuda.
 Both of these varieties have great drought and cold resistance, so they do well in transition zones.